Git-BritHub/Micromanager-Deluxe/README.md

 ## Installation
+This application requires MySQL, Inquirer and Node. <br/>
 1. Clone my respository by inputting the following in your terminal: `git clone https://github.com/Git-BritHub/Micromanager-Deluxe.git`
 2. When cloning is complete, input `cd Micromanager-Deluxe`.
 3. Next, install the needed package dependencies by running `npm i`.